isomerpages/ura-lkywcp/pages/special-mentions/2014-yokohama.md

 ---
 title: 2014 Special Mention — Yokohama
 permalink: /yokohama/
+image: /images/special-mentions/yokohama.jpg
+description: Yokohama is recognised for overcoming its urban challenges through excellent partnership with its citizens and stakeholders.
 ---

 ##### Yokohama is recognised for overcoming its urban challenges through excellent partnership with its citizens and stakeholders.